to the YouTube Videos!

 More specifically, the purpose for these videos is to INTRODUCE a few concepts for each episode topic.
 They are meant to be light-hearted and entertaining.
 Yet, the intention is to have both feet on solid science ground (biological, economic, social, et al.).
 We acknowledge that many of the topics are introduced or reinforced in school curricula at the fourth through seventh grades.
 So, these students, and their teachers, are the primary target audience.
 All of these topics can be more fully explored within the classroom setting or, in some case, be explored IN THE WOODS!
 With this in mind, these support pages are embedded into the Michigan Forests Forever website, which already houses a wide range of information about Michigan forests, designed for use by teachers.

-This entire project cost will be about $100,000.
+This entire project cost will be over $100,000.
 No small amount, of course.
 The primary authors were Bill Cook, Georgia Peterson, and James Ford.
 Additionally, most of the episode scripts were either drafted and/or reviewed by cooperating foresters, biologists, teachers, and other experts.
 Michigan State University Extension contributed over half the expense in the form of time and travel for Bill and Georgia.
-No doubt, our friend and highly-skilled videographer, James Ford, also volunteered hours beyond those for which he was paid.
+No doubt, our friend and highly-skilled videographer, James Ford, also volunteered many hours beyond those for which he was paid.
 The project was fortunate to have financial support from a variety of forest-related organizations.
 Each of these organizations value education, outreach, and the marvelously important role that teachers play in our society.
 We all hope that these videos will help teachers teach and, perhaps, spark some interest among students about the natural world and how we must manage forests in order to survive and thrive.

 If you're curious about who produced these videos, please visit the "credits" page.

 For another set of great forestry shorts, see the ForestInfo.org series.